Importance of Therapy Discharge Summaries

 4. Review for Compliance

-- Using de-identified information where possible.
+- Using de-identified information when appropriate.

-- Limiting access to the document to authorized personnel only.
+- Restricting access to authorized personnel only.

 - Storing the summary securely in compliance with data protection laws.